Redbot Security Offensive Operations

 How can wireless networks be exploited?

-Do you test for rogue access points and unauthorized devices?
+Do you test rogue access point exposure?

-Can wireless testing lead to internal network access?
+Can wireless testing identify internal pivot risk?

-Does wireless testing require on-site presence?
+Does wireless testing require onsite presence?

 Will wireless testing disrupt our network?